Tobacco Free Housing

 Cost of Implementing Tobacco Free Housing Policies

 Implementing a tobacco-free policy involves minimal costs.
 Speaking broadly, policy changes take a while to implement but do not typically cost a lot.
 Property owners and managers who adopt a smoke- or tobacco-free policy can expect to spend money on informational brochures, surveys, and handouts.
-New advertising, resident-engagement events, and the personnel costs of changing and modifying lease agreements may also incur necessary costs.
+New advertising, resident-engagement events, and the personnel costs of changing and modifying lease agreements may be costs to consider.
 As outlined below, the return on investment and long-term savings realized by smoke-free policies can be lucrative.

 Savings Generated by Tobacco Free Housing Policies